-In case of medical emergency, only hospital in the region is Community Health Center in Padum.
+In case of a medical emergency, the only hospital in the region is Community Health Center in Padum.
 The hospital surprisingly is well equipped considering the location.

 Also Read: Zanskar Valley Road Map

-Only BSNL / MTNL postpaid phones will have connectivity in Padum; rest all the network will not work at all.
+Only BSNL / MTNL postpaid phones will have connectivity in Padum.
+The rest of the networks will not work at all.
 There is also a phone booth in Padum from where you can make STD / ISD calls.

 Banking Facilities in Padum

-I hope the information I provided above on sightseeing in Padum and availability of other facilities was of help.
-If you have any questions; or need any further details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the information above on traveling to Padum in Zanskar Valley was of help.
+If you have any questions or need any further details, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.